The images on this page are mostly artistic derivations of contemporary photos. See Copyright of early hang gliding photos.

 Like Worthington before him, Chuck Rhodes was also in the navy, eventually rising to captain rank, which left him with less time for hang gliding than he would have liked.
 In 2006 Rhodes donated the Mitchell Wing (Worthington’s record-setting wing) to the Experimental Aircraft Association museum in Oshkosh, Wisconsin(1).
 He spends his retirement building and operating wind-powered watercraft.
 (13)

-The fourth offspring of the Amerikabomber, more accurately its grandchild because it drew on the Northrop B-47 research, is the Northrop-Grumman B-2 Spirit ‘stealth’ bomber.
+The fourth offspring of the Amerikabomber, more accurately its grandchild because it drew on the Northrop B-49 research, is the Northrop-Grumman B-2 Spirit ‘stealth’ bomber.
 It holds records for the longest ever bombing missions; from Whiteman AFB, Missouri, to Kosovo in 1999 and to Afghanistan in 2001, returning home to Whiteman non-stop in both cases.
 I assume some of this might still be classified, but it should be no surprise that the chief aerodynamicist on the B-2 began as a hang glider designer in the mid 1970s while at college.
 It was his knowledge and experience of designing, flying, and — at least as importantly — manufacturing hang gliders that secured him the job.
 See Spectra Aolus for more about that, especially the last paragraph.

 Howard Long in the prototype Mitchell Wing: Hang Ten Hang Gliding World Meet, Part 1 in 1976 on the Steve Morris YouTube channel, starting at 5 minutes 43 seconds.
 It provides two camera points of view, the first cameraman having to roll on the ground to prevent being struck by the Mitchell Wing’s left leading edge.